SomeKittens/Mongo-Helper/README.md

  - `coll` is a string representing the collection we want to insert `query` into
  - `query` is the object to be inserted into the collection
  - `next` is a function that will be called after the db operations finish.
-The database is closed before `next` is called, so you can call another db operation with `next`.
+The database is closed before `next` is called, so you can call another db operation with `next`.  `err` and `results` are passed to `next` in typical node style.

 For example, if I wanted to insert `{foo: 'bar'}` into the `foobar` collection (and had required it like above, I would write: